-God identified Jesus clearly when He said, "For there is one God, and there is one mediator between God and men, the man Christ Jesus, who gave himself as a ransom for all" (1 Timothy 2:5-6).
+God identified Jesus clearly when He said, "For there is one God, and one mediator between God and men, the man Christ Jesus; Who gave himself a ransom for all" (1 Timothy 2:5-6).
 In other words, Jesus is the only mediator you ever need!

-In Hebrews 2:9, God says, "But we see him who for a little while was made lower than the angels, namely

-Jesus, crowned with glory and honor because of the suffering of death, so that by the grace of God he might taste death for everyone."
+In Hebrews 2:9, God says, "But we see Jesus, who was made a little lower than the angels for the suffering of death, crowned with glory and honour; that he by the grace of God should taste death for every man."